Gruruya/nimf/README.md

 # nimf

-`find`-like, quickly search for files in a directory hierarchy.
+`find`-like, search for files in a directory hierarchy.

 Features:
 * Multithreaded and efficient ([faster than](#benchmarks) `find` and `fd`)